hotwired-laravel/turbo-laravel/docs/broadcasting.md

 ## Handmade Broadcasts

 You may want to broadcast something that does not depend on a model.
-You may do so using the `Tonysm\TurboLaravel\Facades\TurboStream` Facade (if you're not into Facades, type-hinting the `Tonysm\TurboLaravel\Broadcasting\Factory` class should also work):
+You may do so using the `HotwiredLaravel\TurboLaravel\Facades\TurboStream` Facade (if you're not into Facades, type-hinting the `HotwiredLaravel\TurboLaravel\Broadcasting\Factory` class should also work):

 ```php
 TurboStream::broadcastAppend(